cawhitworth/sdl-base/README.md

 # yarlpp
 YARL++ - Yet Another RogueLike in C++11

-Obviously, not finished.
-Written during down-tools week at work to help me better get my head round some of the new stuff in C++11.
-Move semantics FTW.
+Obviously, not even nearly finished.

+Written during down-tools week at work to help me better get my head round some of the new stuff in C++11: essentially, I've written move-semantic friendly wrappers around the SDL functions, which means that most of the actual "game" code is pointer-free - there are no `new` or `delete` calls in the code.

 Should build on Windows and Linux.